-The chosen principle is based on testing the adequacy of available measures in a CS servo-loop towards its model.
+The chosen principle is based on testing the adequacy of available measures of a FCS system towards its model.
 Thus, it is necessary to establish the model of the system, generating through this model and the available measures an indicator of failure.
-This indicator must be analyzed to detect the presence of this failure as soon as possible.
-A model called failure-free can be proposed simulating the system behavior in the absence of failure.
-Failure models corresponding to system behaviors in occurrence of oscillations can also be established.
-Two kinds of failures must be detected: "liquid failure" and "solid failure" as a disturbing signal is superimposed on or replaces the control signal [1].
+This indicator of failure must be analyzed to detect the presence of this failure as soon as possible.
+Regarding the model, we can establish a model called failure-free resulting system behavior in the absence of failure and failure models here corresponding to system behaviors in occurrence of two types of failure called "liquid failure" and "solid failure" as a disturbing signal is superimposed on or replace the control signal [1].
 The probable sources of oscillatory failure are presented in figure 1.

-In this application, the characteristic variables of CS servo-loop are given in the table I.
+In this application, the characteristic variables of FCS are given in the table I.